niolabs/docs/docs/blocks/properties/README.md

 Block properties are the configuration fields of a block.

 In the System Designer, when you double-click a block, the configuration panel displays the block's properties.
-Below is the configuration panel for a Dynamic Fields block containing three properties: Fields, Log Level, and Version
+The configuration panel for a _Dynamic Fields_ block is shown below.
+It displays four properties: Exclude Existing Fields, Fields, Log Level, and Version.

 <img src="/img/DF-block-config.png" width="300" />

-Block properties are input fields that can be edited and updated and saved with the block configuration.
+The input fields are block properties that can be edited, updated, and saved to create a configured block.

 The property configuration of the block makes it unique.
 A **block type name**—_Filter_, _Dynamic Fields_, _Counter Interval Simulator_—defines the block type and the configurable fields.
-Each block types has an abbreviation such as _DF_ for _Dynamic Fields_.
-The unique **block name**, defined when created, saves configuration of the specific block and defines how the block acts on signals.
+(In the System Designer, this name is abbreviated in a vertical bar on the left side of the block.)
+The unique **block name**, which you define when dragging a new instance of the block type onto the canvas of the System Designer, saves a specific configuration of the block and defines how the block acts on signals.
 All blocks with the same **block name** share a configuration.
-If you change the configuration of your "isWatering" Filter block, the configuration of every "isWatering" block will be be updated to match.
-The unique **block name** is the link to its configuration.
-For this reason, it is good to give your blocks unique names that reflect their configuration.
+For example, if you change the configuration of your "isWatering" _Filter_ block, the configuration of every "isWatering" block will be be updated to match.
+The unique **block name** is the link to a block's property configuration.
+For this reason, it is good to give your blocks descriptive names that reflect their configured properties.

 ## Property Types

+In the example above, Exclude Existing Fields is a checkbox, Fields is a list of input pairs, Log Level is a drop-down menu, and Version is a series of three numbers separated by periods (0.1.0).

+The different types of inputs in the configuration panel represent different [property types](../block-development.html#property-types).

-In the example above, Log Level is a drop-down menu and Version is a series of three numbers separated by periods (0.1.0), and Fields is a list of input pairs.
-The length of the Fields list can be defined by the user with `+ Fields` to add items and `x` to remove items.
-In this example, there are three pairs defined in the list.
+In the above example, Exclude Existing Fields is a "BoolProperty" that can be true or false and is represented by a checkbox.
+Log Level is a "SelectProperty" that enumerates available options and is represented by a drop-down menu.
+Fields is a "ListProperty" and is represented by a list of items that can be defined by the user with `+ Fields` to add items and `x` to remove items.
+In this example, there are three key-value pairs defined in the list.
+Each item in a list can also have a type, in this case, a dictionary defined by a "PropertyHolder" property made up of two properties represented by the Attribute Name and Attribute Value input areas.
+And finally, Version is a special "VersionProperty" that takes three integers separated by periods.

-The different inputs in the configuration panel reflect different property types.
-Some properties can take any type of input while others can only take integers or select from specific options (e.g., the Log Level drop-down menu is a select type).
+Some properties (the base Property property) can take any type of input while others require specific types of input.
+The IntProperty can only take integers while the SelectProperty requires a selection from a specific list.
 If your property input is filled with the incorrect type of content, your block will not configure and your service will not run.

-Block properties can include the following types:
-  - **boolean**: One of two mutually exclusive options.
-Usually a check box.
-  - **string**
-  - **integer**
-  - **float**
-  - **file**
-  - **list**: List properties hold a list of object types which contain properties themselves or can be {{ book.product }} types such as IntType.
-  - **dictionary**: Object types contain properties themselves.
-  - **select**: Select properties enumerate a list of options.
-For example, Log Level—found in the base block and therefore a property of all blocks—is an example of a select property type where the level can be selected from the following options: CRITICAL, ERROR, WARNING, INFO, DEBUG, NOTSET.
-  - **timedelta**: A duration property expressing the difference between two date, time, or datetime instances.
-  - **version**: A version property permits saving version information with the `(major.minor.build)` format.
-All blocks contain this property type since it is inherited from the base block.
-  - **property**: A property that can assume any type.

-In the Dynamic Fields block shown above, each element of the Fields list is a dictionary defined by a property holder with two properties: Attribute Name and Attribute Value.
-In this particular block named `ShowAlertLevel`, the structure of the fields added to the signal would look something as follows.
-For illustration purposes, the expressions in curly braces have not been evaluated.
+In the _Dynamic Fields_ block shown above, the `ShowAlertLevel` block is configured so that it will enrich the signal with three new fields, one each for danger, caution, and success.
+The structure of the fields added to the signal would look similar to the following.
+(For illustration purposes, the expressions in curly braces have not been evaluated.)

 ```python
 [